Gordon-Meade/thebearadirectoryblog/README.md

 # Features implemented

- - Contact Page
+ - Contact Page to allow user to query the owner
- - Comments
+ - Comments aree to allow people share their opinon on the Posts Article.
- - Full CRUD on Comments
+ - Full CRUD on Comments: So the User can Create, Read, Update and Delete their comments on a blog
+ - The Posts are created and maintained by the Owner of the site to allow accuarcy of information.

 <img src="static/images/EditDeleteOption.png" alt="CRUD Delete and Edit option" width="520">